CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 In terms of roleplaying, a former member of the Eastern Alliance, Sylas seized the opportunity in Tuntin to enrich himself.
 Originally assigned to establish a constabulary, he decided to gather a band of outlaws and local ruffians instead to secure his own position in town.
 Sylas was already familiar with the Black Spider through his contacts in the Eastern Alliance and brokered a meeting.
 The drow offered to share the secrets and riches of the Forge of Runes with the wizard in exchange for his assistance and loyalty.

 Sylas tries to maintain an air of gentility and courtesy, addressing his ruffians as "my good gentlemen," and referring to deplorable acts such as kidnapping or arson as "that unpleasant little business" or "those unfortunate events."
 He calls the characters "guests" and expresses regret that he can't offer proper entertainment for their visit.
-However, beneath this façade, Sylas is just as thuggish and arrogant as any Redbrand outlaws.
+However, beneath this façade, Sylas is just as thuggish and arrogant as any Lavender Lancer outlaws.

 If he feels threatened, Sylas uses his staff of defense to cast mage armor on himself and proceeds to cast offensive spells at enemies he can see.
 His stat block includes a list of the spells he has prepared.
 For descriptions of those spells and their effects, refer to the rulebook.
 Sylas employs the shield power of his staff for extra protection.